port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/aws/push-image-to-ecr.md

 # Generate ECR image with tags

-In the following guide, you are going to create a [self-service action](https://docs.getport.io/create-self-service-experiences/) in Port that executes a [GitHub workflow](https://docs.getport.io/create-self-service-experiences/setup-backend/github-workflow) to:
+In the following guide, you are going to create a [self-service action](/create-self-service-experiences/) in Port that executes a [GitHub workflow](/create-self-service-experiences/setup-backend/github-workflow) to:

-- Generate a Docker image with tags and,
+- Generate a Docker image with tags.
-- Push it to an [AWS Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/).
+- Push the image to an [AWS Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/).

 The image will include tags indicating information like the trigger source, commit ID, PR ID, and workflow ID.

 ## Prerequisites
 1. Install Port's GitHub app by clicking [here](https://github.com/apps/getport-io/installations/new).
 2. This guide assumes the presence of a blueprint representing your repositories.
-If you haven't done so yet, initiate the setup of your GitHub data model by referring to this [guide](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/git/github/examples#mapping-repositories-file-contents-and-pull-requests) first.
+If you haven't done so yet, initiate the setup of your GitHub data model by referring to this [guide](/build-your-software-catalog/sync-data-to-catalog/git/github/examples#mapping-repositories-file-contents-and-pull-requests) first.
 3. A repository to contain your action resources i.e. the github workflow file.
 4. In your GitHub repository, [go to **Settings > Secrets**](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) and add the following secrets:
    - `AWS_ACCESS_KEY_ID`: Your AWS access key.